Ahmedaboenaba/Machine-Learning/README.md

 # Machine-Learning
-This repo contains practices on machine learning from hands on machine learning book
+This repo contains practices on machine learning by applying projects.

+Reference
 **Book: Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow**
+**kaggle**